UniversalDataTool/udt-format/interfaces/audio_transcription.md

   "examples": [
     {
       audioUrl: "https://...",
-      output: "..."
+      annotation: "..."
     }
   ]
 }
 ```

-## Output
+## Annotation

-Each task output is a string representation of an audio file.
-The output format is determined by `interface.transcriptionType`.
+Each task annotation is a string representation of an audio file.
+The annotation format is determined by `interface.transcriptionType`.

 ## Simple Transcription Type